-Michaella Estevez is an official CAPA vlogger, sharing her story in weekly posts on CAPA World.
-A Marketing major at University of Massachusetts Amherst, she is studying abroad in Florence this semester.
+Nora Callahan is an official CAPA blogger for summer 2018, sharing her story in weekly posts on CAPA World.
+An International Affairs and Math major at Northeastern University, she is studying abroad in Buenos Aires this semester.

 In this week's post, Nora navigates a 16-hour bus ride from Buenos Aires to Northern Patagonia, a boat ride to Uruguay, and a trip to Iguazu Falls.

 Buenos Aires is South America’s second largest metropolitan area on the coast of one of the 20th century’s most prosperous countries, but all the other attractions, and, really, all the other places, are really far away.
 There’s a lot of other areas in the country to visit if you’re staying in Buenos Aires for a while.
 I was able to make it to three in my short six weeks and I’ll let you know where, how I got from point (B)A to point B (that’s a little city name initials joke by the girl from DC), and how it is navigating domestic travel in Argentina.